 Some people develop episodes of such extremely slow breathing that they damage brain cells.
 This damage can be permanent.

-People who keep misusing opioids can develop long-term problems, including opioid use disorder (OUD).
-They lose control of their ability to regulate drug use, and they may begin to chew or snort pills.
+People who keep misusing opioids can develop long-term problems, including opioid dependence and opioid use disorder (OUD).

 Over time, many people who develop opioid use disorders experience a notable deterioration in their ability to care for themselves and those around them.
 They may experience financial difficulties, have trouble maintaining social and work relationships, and see other declines in their mental and physical health.